3 Bombshell Claims in the Leaked Testimony on Trump and Russia

-Early in the 2016 campaign, the Washington Free Beacon, a conservative publication, hired a “strategic intelligence” firm to dig up dirt on Donald Trump.
+During the 2016 campaign, the Democratic National Committee and Clinton campaign hired a “strategic intelligence” firm to dig up dirt on Donald Trump.
 That firm, Fusion GPS, hired a former member of Britain’s secret intelligence service — one who had spent years spying on Russia — to investigate possible links between the Trump campaign and the Kremlin.
 That spy, Christopher Steele, found quite a few.
-Hillary Clinton’s campaign learned about these findings, and agreed to finance further research from Steele.
 Months later, the FBI got wind of the resulting “dossier;” months after that, America learned that the FBI was investigating ties between Trump and Russian interference in the 2016 election.

 Since then, the “Steele dossier” has been an object of bipartisan fascination.
 For the left, the document told a thrilling — and, at times, filthy — story about how Vladimir Putin turned Trump into his puppet (possibly by capitalizing on the mogul’s rabid urolagnia).
 For the right, it represented the rotten core of the Russia probe: proof that the president’s political enemies paid some shiftless ex-spy to first write a bunch of lies about Trump — and then to leak those lies to anti-Trump FBI agents, who proceeded to mount a bogus investigation as means of executing a deep-state coup.